 With all of that being said, there are a few different types of living trust.

 The revocable living trust is the most common trust.
 As the name suggests, the grantor (you) can change or cancel the trust as you wish.
 It’s not as easy as it sounds to cancel or make changes (there’s a lot of administrative work involved), but it is possible.

 Irrevocable living trust

-If you put your assets in an irrevocable trust, you cannot change it.
+If you put your assets in an irrevocable trust you cannot change it.
+The same applies to any irrevocable beneficiaries.
 This is less common for obvious reasons.
 If you’re young and aren’t sure about how you set your trust up is what you’ll want in your later years, a revocable trust makes more sense.

 When you die, though, whether you set up a revocable or irrevocable trust, it becomes irrevocable so that no one can change the trust.